Averill 1918 Mama doll

 What is a Mama doll?
 Not long after production had begun on the Averill doll, a voice box was added to the tummy that cried Ma-Ma when the doll is tilted, which is how these dolls got their name.
 By 1921 Mama dolls were also patented in England.

-Here is a guide to help date your Mama doll according to it’s body style.
-In 1927 Mama dolls had slimmer bodies and partial composition lower legs were introduced, about 1928 composition swivel shoulder heads with full composition limbs thus the dolls could stand unaided.
+In 1927 American Mama composition dolls had slimmer cloth bodies and partial composition lower legs were introduced, about 1928 composition swivel shoulder heads, cloth firmly stuffed body, full composition limbs thus the dolls could stand unaided.

-By the mid-1940s composition Mama dolls popularity had declined, doll makers began to replace composition with plastic invented during World War II.
-By the early 1950s most doll were made of hard plastic, those makers are listed on this page.
+By the mid-1940s composition Mama dolls have full composition legs, left and right feet with a big toe.
+Mama dolls popularity continued to decline and doll makers replaced composition with plastic invented during World War II.
+By the early 1950s most doll were made of hard plastic, those makers are listed on the hard plastic doll page.

-(1920s to 1940s American USA companies who made composition dolls, would have made Mama dolls)
+(1920s to 1940s companies who made composition dolls and probably Mama dolls too)

 ABC Toy Company